AUTHORIZED USE

 Important Dosing Information for Patients with Renal Impairment

 For important PAXLOVID dispensing information for patients with moderate renal impairment, refer Fact Sheet for Healthcare Providers here.
-Also see the Pharmacist Instruction Sheet for Patients with Moderate Renal Impairment and the Important Prescribing & Dispensing Letter to Healthcare Professionals (Aug.
-2022) for more information.

 Use in Patients with Hepatic Impairment